ganeshbelgur/rosary/README.md

 The following is the description of the recipe scenes found under `./scenes` folder.

 #### 1. simple-triangle
-An hello world program to render a triangle with a basic vertex and fragment shader.
+Renders a simple triangle with a basic vertex and fragment shader.
+The shader sources are specified in the program itself as strings.

 #### 2. moving-triangle
-A demonstration of using GLM library to perform transforms on a simple triangle.
+Demonstrates use of GLM library to apply transforms on a simple triangle.

+#### 3. simple-interpolation
+Demonstrates interpolation of vertex color attribute in GLSL

+#### 4. first-3d-object
+Draws tetrahedron object using *Index Buffer Objects (IBOs/EBOs)* with depth testing enabled

+#### 5. perspective-projection
+Converts objects from local space to clip space with a perspective projection matrix applied.
+However, the view matrix is still missing because there is no camera system in place.

+#### 6. structured-scene
+Demonstrates clean separation of window management, shaders and meshes into their component classes to increase code reusability.
+For the first time, the shader sources are moved out into their respective files with `.glsl` extensions.